-Top Tours & Activities in Stratford-upon-Avon
+Top attractions in Stratford-upon-Avon

 A vacation to Stratford-upon-Avon is a great choice.
 Steeped in literary tradition, the hometown of Shakespeare is a remarkable British town to behold.
 You know you are following the footsteps of many literary greats as you tour Stratford-upon-Avon.